-Over the last years the word entrepreneur has become a real fashion word and is seen by many individuals, organisations and governments as the main cure for future unemployment issues.
+In recent years, the word ‘entrepreneur’ has become a real fashion word and is seen by many individuals, organizations and governments as the main cure for future unemployment issues.

 Business Dictionary (.com)

-In German the word is “Unternehmer”, which means a person who makes things happen.
-There is also the word “Unternehmen”, which loosely means company/organisation.
+In German the word is unternehmer, which means a person who makes things happen.
+There is also the word unternehmen which loosely means company or organization.

-The verb “to undertake” doesn’t really say that an entrepreneur runs a business, but that she takes actions into her hands and makes things happen, but when looking at the different translations it is easy to understand why most people translate the word “Entrepreneur” as “Business Person”.
+The verb ‘to undertake’ doesn’t really say that entrepreneurs run a business, but that they take actions into their own hands and make things happen.
+But when looking at the different translations, it is easy to understand why most people translate the word ‘entrepreneur’ as ‘business person’.

-“Intrapreneurs” are described as entrepreneurs working within the confinement of an existing company in order to advanced the companies business or to find new business opportunities.
+Intrapreneurs are described as entrepreneurs working within the confinement of an existing company in order to advanced the company’s business or to find new business opportunities.

 I believe the reason for the confusion of the meaning is because we are trying to be far too precise with our definition.
 It is like saying cars are Ford Mustangs.